 Our business operations are subject to various risks and hazards, including failure or substandard performance of equipment, third party liability claims, labour disturbances, employee fraud, as well as fire, theft, robbery, earthquake, flood, acts of terrorism and other force majeure events.
-We maintain insurance policies for our manufacturing facility and operations and our personnel, for further information, see "Our Business" on page 101.
+We maintain insurance policies for our manufacturing facility and operations and our personnel, for further information, see "Our Business" on page 104.
 While we believe that the insurance coverage we maintain is in keeping with industry standards and would be reasonably adequate to cover the normal risks associated with the operation of our businesses, we cannot assure you that any claim under the insurance policies maintained by us will be honoured fully, in part or on time, or that we have taken out sufficient insurance to cover all our losses.
-Our insurance policies may not provide adequate coverage expires from time to time.
+Our insurance policies may not provide adequate coverage in certain circumstances and are subject to certain deductibles, exclusions and limits on coverage.
+In addition, our insurance coverage expires from time to time.
 We apply for the renewal of our insurance coverage in the normal course of our business, but we cannot assure you that such renewals will be granted in a timely manner, at acceptable cost or at all.

-The details of our total insurance coverage and our insurance coverage as a percentage of our total assets, as of December 31, 2023, has been set out below:
+The details of our total insurance coverage and our insurance coverage as a percentage of our total assets, as of March 31, 2024, has been set out below: